cse4208-wustl/lab1/README.md

 1. Define a new `CardSet` class template in its own `.h` file, with its template member definitions in a corresponding source file, and then revise your `Deck` type from the previous lab assignment so that instead of being an abstract base class, it becomes a class template parameterized by rank and suit types and derived by public inheritance from that new `CardSet` class template.

-   `CardSet` is a new abstraction for this lab.
-You should declare the new class template in its own header file and place its template member definitions in a corresponding source file.

    In `CardSet`:

    - add a protected member variable that is a `vector` of cards parameterized with the same rank and suit types